Animaxx/A-StyleInjection/README.md

 ### Style Plist Provider

 By default, Style Plist Provider reading the file named `StyleSheet.plist`.
-The specified file can be changed by initialize StylePlistProvider.
+The file name can be changed when initialize StylePlistProvider.

-In the style map, style item are follow below rules:
+Style plist are follow below rules:

 1. **Multilayer style map**:
-   - First layer can be either the class name of UIViewController or Type/Name style set
+   - First layer can be either the class name of UIViewController or Type of UIView, for example:
+     - `DemoViewController`or `@UILabel`
-   - Second layer cannot be the class name of UIViewController, only can be the name of Type/Name style set
+   - Second layer cannot be the class name of UIViewController, only can be the name of Type of UIView
    - When the first layer is the class name of UIViewController, that means all the children style set are apply under this UIViewController
-   - When the first layer is the type/name style set, which means the style set will apply globally with lower priority
+   - When the first layer is Type of UIView, which means the style set will apply globally with lower priority

 2. **Type style set**:
    - When the key start with special character `@` means apple the style setting to the type of controls